anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 #### Success Indicators

 1) Agreement secured on the use of trials results data, including:
 a.
-Detail level of data required to validate
+Level of data detail required to validate the results
 b.
 Acceptable data values indicating valid results
 c.
-Detail level of data that will be published
+Level of data detail that will be published

-2) VI-1 Labs are successfully stood up in all target environments
+2) VI-1 Labs are successfully deployed in all target environments
 * Vendor (NFVI, VNF, VIM, 3rd Party)
 *	Community (OPNFV)
 *	LaaS (e.g. UNH)